PerlFFI/FFI-Platypus-Lang-Zig/README.md

 This returns a hash reference containing the native aliases for the Zig programming languages.
 That is the keys are native Zig types and the values are libffi native types.

+# CAVEATS

+Only one example so far!
+Hopefully more to come soon.

 # SEE ALSO